cpswan/RPi_sousvide/README.md

 Installation
 ------------

-Starting with Raspbian "wheezy".
+Starting with Raspbian.
 First make sure that everything is up to date:

     sudo apt-get update && sudo apt-get upgrade -y